simplex-chat/simplex-chat/README.md

 - ✅ End-to-end encryption using double-ratchet protocol with additional encryption layer.
 - ✅ Mobile apps v1 for Android and iOS.
 - ✅ Private instant notifications for Android using background service.
-- ✅ Haskell chat bot templates
+- ✅ Haskell chat bot templates.
+- ✅ Mobile app v2 - supporting images and files.
 - 🏗 Privacy preserving instant notifications for iOS using Apple Push Notification service (in progress).
-- 🏗 Mobile app v2 - supporting files, images and groups etc. (in progress).
 - 🏗 Chat server and TypeScript client SDK to develop chat interfaces, integrations and chat bots (in progress).
+- Groups support for mobile apps.
 - Chat database portability and encryption.
 - End-to-end encrypted audio and video calls via the mobile apps.
 - Web widgets for custom interactivity in the chats.